Rishavkapil/DevOps_Notes/jenkins/What is Jenkins.md

 **Jenkins**  is used for several reasons in software development process.
 Some of them are :

-1. **Continues Intigeration :** Jenkins facilitates CI by automatically building and testing software whenever changes are made in the code base.
+1. **Continues Integration :** Jenkins facilitates CI by automatically building and testing software whenever changes are made in the code base.
 2. **Automated Testing :**
 3. **Continues Delivery and Deployment(CD)**
 4. **Open-Source and Cost effective**